nicolas-kuechler/doe-suite/docs/source/commands.rst

 ---------------------------

 Here we focus on the commands that are used to start and continue an experiment suite.
-For more information on the experiment suite design, see :ref:`design/index:suite design` and on the execution, see  :ref:`execution/index:execution`.
+For more information on the experiment suite design, see :ref:`design/index:suite design` and on the execution, see  :ref:`execution/index:running experiments`.

 .. code-block:: sh
     :caption: Start a new experiment suite